taorodrigueswork/rest-api/README.md

-# REST API TEMPLATE .NET 7
+# REST API TEMPLATE WEB API .NET CORE 7

 This is a template for building RESTful APIs using .NET 7.
 It includes a basic project structure and some common components such as logging, and database connectivity.